tngreene/XPlane2Blender-docs/v3.5/indepth/workflow-options.md

 # How can I organize my project's Blender Objects?

 * Armature and Empty datablocks can be used to invisibly group and organize Meshs, Lamps, etc. If using Armatures, children can be parented to Armature's bones, or to the Armature datablock itself

-* Technically, Meshes and Lights can also be tools for grouping, but they will export directives in the OBJ
+* Advanced trick: a Blender Object can be on multiple 3D View Layers.
+This may be confusing to keep track of or impossible depending on your export mode and LOD setup, but it can reduce duplicating data across layers

-* A Blender Object can be set to appear in multiple 3D View Layers.
-This may be confusing to keep track of, but is a great way to reduce copying and pasting between layers.
-Depending on your export mode and/or LODs, the use of 3D View Layers could have additional semantics to keep track of.
+Technically, Meshes and Lights can also be tools for grouping, but they will export directives in the OBJ which isn't recommend if all you are trying to do is organize your Blender Objects

 # How can I temporarily disable or enable which Blender Objects get exported?